|and they said there was no good cgi anime|

 5- Assorted small animals, half-trained.

-1 fail- Target falls asleep.
+1 Dice- Target falls asleep.
 Can be woken by shouting in ear, splashed water, slap upside the head, etc, but will be content to ignore the current sound level and mild jostling such as being carried or tied up.

-2 fails- Target falls into enchanted slumber.
+3+ dice- Target falls into enchanted slumber.
 Progression of aging, hunger, poison, disease, etc halted.
 May only be woken by a specific conditional, like the kiss of royalty or the crow of a hen.

 Sleepmaid-These diminutive, moth-like fairies are used as guards, medics, assassins, and sleep aids in about equal measure.
 Their go-to response to an uncertain situation is to put everyone to sleep, rummage through belongings, then decide what to do from there.
 They do not kill unless specifically ordered to, as stab-happy fairies are likely to create more diplomatic incidents than they solve, but they will occasionally send people into sleep-stasis and await further orders from command (and command has probably been trapped in an iron moon for a few hundred years, so they may be waiting a while).